Climbing Vegetables and Fruits

 Other Types of Support

 Get things growing up trellis, canes and obelisks, either planted in the ground, raised beds or large pots.
-Many types of vegetables can be catered for in this way, and, along with pergolas, pots and hanging baskets, there's a great deal of scope for having a good supply of fresh, seasonal vegetables for much of the year.
+Many types of vegetables can be catered for in this way and, along with pergolas and hanging baskets, there's a great deal of scope for having a good supply of fresh, seasonal vegetables for much of the year.

 Copyright image: A raised bed planter with trellis.

 Raised bed and trellis combinations provide height and growing space.
-Several can be interlinked, or placed at right angles, to make an interesting area.
+There is so much choice here in wood or metal, more traditional and modern styles.
+The products themselves are truly inspirational, so it's worth a look.
+Several trellis planters can be interlinked, or placed at right angles, to make an interesting growing area.

 Metal obelisk for growing climbing plants and vegetables.

-Obelisks provide an ideal structure over which to grow climbing vegetables, adding height and elegance.
+Obelisks provide an ideal structure over which to grow climbing vegetables, adding height and elegance to a border.

 For a sturdier, high quality, obelisk, some of which are works of art in themselves, explore these ideas.